sustainsw/sustainsw.github.io/pages/people.md

         {% endcapture %}
         {% include person.html name="Hongrui Wang" image="/assets/img/Hongrui_Wang.jpg"
         introduction=intro_hongrui_wang %}

     </div>

 </div>

 <br>

 ## Key collaborators

 <div class="container custom-container">
     <div class="row">
+        {% capture intro_michael_allen %}
+            I am a Senior Research Fellow in Applied Healthcare Modelling and Data Science in the University of Exeter Medical School.
+After nearly 20 years in Pharma R&D Drug Discovery, I switched to academia to focus on research that maximises NHS benefits from new treatments.
+I have had a life-long interest in combining biomedical and computer sciences, and think we're now living in the age that I so looked forward to - where computer science ('AI') is matching biomedical science in what it can offer to medicine.

+            Currently I work mostly in looking at variation in healthcare between hospitals, looking at what different hospitals do differently, and how that affects patient outcomes.
+I use modelling and AI to ask the question "What would happen if my patient went to another hospital?
+What would they do, and what would the patient outcome be?"
+        {% endcapture %}
+        {% include person.html name="Michael Allen" image="/assets/img/blank_profile.png"
+        introduction=intro_michael_allen %}

         {% capture intro_ellie_edlmann %}
                     Dr Ellie Edlmann, FRCS Neurosurgery, PhD.
 She is a clinical lecturer in Neurosurgery with an academic interest in clinical trials, traumatic brain injury and chronic subdural haematoma.
 Her clinical focus is neuro-oncology and trauma/head injury management.